TMQB: The unbearable sadness of Vaea Fifita

 With time up on the clock and James Maloney in perfect position for a game-tying field goal, Fifita set off on a limp, weaving sideways run that concluded with a bumbled forward pass that sealed the Cowboys’ shock victory.

 Fifita will still be hurting.
-But he will at least find some solace in the fact that at least he isn’t Piers Francis.
+But he will at least find some solace in the fact that he isn’t Piers Francis.